5 Best Car Scratch Removers to Cut Blemishes and Swirls

-Your car’s paintwork has to put up with a lot – freezing ice, roasting heat, UV rays, dings, dents and damage (accidental) … it should be more of a surprise that we don’t need to give our paintwork more treatment to keep it looking good; that’s testament to the quality of the paintjob from the factory in this modern era.
+Your car’s paintwork has to put up with a lot – freezing ice, roasting heat, UV rays, dings, dents, and accidental damage.
+It should be more of a surprise that we don’t need to give our paintwork more treatment to keep it looking good.
+That’s a testament to the quality of the paint job from the factory in this modern era.

-Even when you make a special effort to care for your car, light paint damage can happen – either with a minor scrape, stone chips from the road or even just washing & detailing – you really need to be super careful to avoid those dreaded swirl marks – but you can’t stop it from happening, no matter how hard you try – it really is only a question of time.
+Even when you make a special effort to care for your car, light paint damage can happen – either with a minor scrape, stone chips from the road or even just washing & detailing.
+You really need to be careful to avoid those dreaded swirl marks.
+However, you can’t stop it from happening, no matter how hard you try.
+It really is only a matter of time.

 So what can you do to help?

-There are products like ceramic paint protection which can help or paint sealer, however, they’ll only help with washing and cleaning (and even then, they’re not infallible), but no amount of protection will help to avoid accidental damage – someone brushing the car with a shopping cart for example.
+There are products like ceramic paint protection which can help or paint sealers.
+However, they’ll only help with washing and cleaning (and even then, they’re not infallible).
+But, no amount of protection will help to avoid accidental damage – someone brushing the car with a shopping cart for example.

 A quick online search will give you possibly hundreds of products to sort a scratch.
-But it’s important to differentiate between something that removes scratches and something that covers them up, because they are entirely different products, that give similar (visual) results.
+But it’s important to differentiate between something that removes scratches and something that covers them up.
+They are entirely different products, that give similar (visual) results.

-Covering a scratch is really only a temporary measure, and it’s achieved by using some sort of cream or polish that helps to fill the paintwork or clear coat and blend the color.
-You’ll often find that this type of cream is color matched to the car, or at least within a range of color.
+Covering a scratch is really only a temporary measure.
+It’s achieved by using some sort of cream or polish that helps to fill the paintwork or clear coat and blend the color.
+You’ll often find that this type of cream is color-matched to the car, or at least within a range of color.

-Removing the scratch takes more work, and needs some level of skill.
-It’s the best long term result as you’re actually correcting the paintwork rather than masking it.
-I say that it needs some level of skill, and that is true, but you can learn a lot from online tutorials, and most scratch removers come with pretty detailed instructions.
+Removing scratch takes more work, and needs some level of skill.
+It’s the best for long term results as you’re actually correcting the paintwork rather than masking it.
+It needs some level of skill, but you can learn a lot from online tutorials.
+Also, most scratch removers come with pretty detailed instructions.

 See also this: How to Fix Paint Scratches on a Car

-With all of that said, if you’re really unsure, then take some professional advice, because the very nature of these scratch removers means that you’re cutting in to the clear coat or paintwork.
-You could end up with a mess that could potentially costs thousands of dollars to correct.
+With all of that said, if you’re really unsure, then take some professional advice.
+The very nature of these scratch removers means that you’re cutting into the clear coat or paintwork.
+You could end up with a mess that could potentially cost thousands of dollars to correct.

 No Magical Cure-All

-You need to realise that whatever product you choose, it’s going to have its limitations … if your car has been shunted by a semi, no amount of scratch remover will polish that out, you get what I’m saying?
+You need to realize that whatever product you choose, it’s going to have its limitations.
+If your car has been shunted by a semi, no amount of scratch remover will polish that out.
+You get what I’m saying?

-A simple test as to whether a scratch removing polish or cream will work for you is the thumbnail test … run your thumbnail across the scratch and if you can feel a marked difference where the scratch is, it’s unlikely that you’ll be able to remove it entirely, although of course you may be able to lessen the damage.
+A simple test as to whether a scratch removing polish or cream will work for you is the thumbnail test.
+Run your thumbnail across the scratch and if you can feel a marked difference where the scratch is, it’s unlikely that you’ll be able to remove it entirely.
+Of course, you may be able to lessen the damage.

-And remember … the average thickness of a car paint job (from factory) is around 4 – 5 mils (thousands of an inch), around 1.5 mils of that is clear coat.
-To put that in to perspective, a typical business card is around 3 – 4 times thicker … paintwork and clear coat is thin!
+And remember, the average thickness of a car paint job (from the factory) is around 4 – 5 mils (thousands of an inch), around 1.5 mils of that is a clear coat.
+To put that into perspective, a typical business card is around 3 – 4 times thicker.
+Paintwork and clear coat are thin!

 The Best Car Scratch Remover

-Any scratch remover will need to be applied and worked vigorously – most can be done either by hand or with a dual action polisher (DA), although some are designed to work better for one method over the other.
-In extreme cases, you may need to use a cutting compound first – it really is dependent on the damage.
+Any scratch remover will need to be applied and worked vigorously.
+Most can be done either by hand or with a dual-action polisher (DA).
+Some are designed to work better for one method over the other.
+In extreme cases, you may need to use a cutting compound first.
+It really depends on the damage.

-All of these auto scratch removers are designed for light to medium scratches or swirl marks – they won’t remove damage such as deliberate keying of the paintwork.
+All of these auto scratch removers are designed for light to medium scratches or swirl marks.
+But, they won’t remove damage such as deliberate keying of the paintwork.

 In no particular order.

-They say it cuts through the damage as fast as a regular cutting compound (which being honest, I can’t see that being the case), but it also leaves the paintwork with a high gloss shine – sort of like a hybrid between a polishing finish and scratch remover.
-Thanks to the nature of the abrasive, it’s safe to use on all finishes – top coat, clear coat, single layer paint and of course, multi-layered paintwork that you’ll find on all new cars and vehicles.
+They say it cuts through the damage as fast as a regular cutting compound, but it also leaves the paintwork with a high gloss shine.
+It’s sort of like a hybrid between a polishing finish and scratch remover.
+Because of the nature of the abrasive, it’s safe to use on all finishes.
+That includes top coat, clear coat, single layer paint and of course, multi-layered paintwork that you’ll find on all new cars and vehicles.

-It works equally as well when done by hand or with a dual action polisher, but it must be said that it does need some effort to get right when you’re finishing by hand.
+It works equally as well when done by hand or with a dual-action polisher.
+However, it does need some effort to get right when you’re finishing by hand.

-The Meguiar’s G17216 is a great all-rounder, giving easy and fast results – one of the best car scratch removers and refinishers on the market right now, and given the size vs price, it’s cost effective too.
+The Meguiar’s G17216 is a great all-rounder, giving easy and fast results.
+It’s one of the best car scratch removers and refinishers on the market right now.
+And given the size vs. price, it’s cost-effective too.

-Having worked alongside a number of paint shops over the years, I can tell you that 3M tend to be used by the professionals more than any other brand.
+Having worked alongside a number of paint shops over the years, I can tell you that 3M tends to be used by professionals more than any other brand.
 They have a reputation for delivering the right product that works exactly as it should.

 Another great all-rounder, and if you don’t have access to a polishing machine, then this is probably the best choice for you.

-Similar to the 3M cream, this is designed purely to remove scratches and blemishes, not hide them or fill them in with wax or silicone; it works on all colors and has been designed for use on moderate to heavy scratching, surface imperfections and spotting.
+Similar to the 3M cream, this is designed purely to remove scratches and blemishes, not hide them or fill them in with wax or silicone.
+It works on all colors and has been designed for use on moderate to heavy scratching, surface imperfections, and spots.

-Again, it’s a sort of hybrid all in one cream that acts like a rubbing compound, polish and cleaner that removes swirling and scratches, shines up the paintwork and leaves it all with a nice shiny finish – there’s no real need to wax after.
+Again, it’s a sort of hybrid all-in-one cream that acts as a rubbing compound, polish, and cleaner that removes swirling and scratches.
+It shines up the paintwork and leaves it all with a nice shiny finish.
+There’s no real need to wax after.

-It’s best used on a dual action or rotary polisher, but the Chemical Guys do say that it can be applied by hand if you really want to (it does give best results with a machine).
-Completely safe for use on clear coat, single stage paint and ceramic finishes, and of course, all modern paint finishes.
+It’s best used on a dual-action or rotary polisher, but the Chemical Guys do say that it can be applied by hand if you really want to.
+(It does give the best results with a machine.)
+It’s completely safe for use on clear coat, single-stage paint, and ceramic finishes, and of course, all modern paint finishes.

-This is different to the other products here in that it’s a paste rather than a cream, which makes it ideal for heavy duty use – whether that’s through oxidization, dull paintwork or scratches and blemishes.
-Turtle Wax also say that it’s ideal for use for rubbing down in-between new paint coats and lacquers, though.
+This is different from the other products here in that it’s a paste rather than a cream.
+That makes it ideal for heavy-duty use.
+Whether that’s through oxidization, dull paintwork or scratches, and blemishes.
+Turtle Wax also says that it’s ideal for use for rubbing down in-between new paint coats and lacquers, though.

-It can be used for hand finishing, but ideally you should be looking to use a machine polisher to get the best results, or you may find that it takes quite some time, and needs a lot of elbow grease – any light polishing compound will always take a bit of work to make it successful.
+It can be used for hand finishing, but ideally, you should be looking to use a machine polisher to get the best results.
+You may find that it takes quite some time, and needs a lot of elbow grease.
+Any light polishing compound will always take a bit of work to make it successful.

-The only real thing with the Turtle Wax compound is that it seems to need a little more ‘finessing’ than the other products here – that extra ten minutes with a microfiber towel, just for the best results.
+The thing with the Turtle Wax compound is that it seems to need a little more ‘finessing’ than the other products here.
+It needs an extra ten minutes with a microfiber towel for the best results.
 It isn’t the easiest or quickest compound to use, but it does give great results.

-This is actually a little kit that comes with a buffer pad, although I’d guess most of you will be using a machine polisher anyways, but nevertheless, it’s a nice touch and could work well for that final bit of hand finishing.
+This is actually a little kit that comes with a buffer pad.
+I’d guess most of you will be using a machine polisher anyways.
+But nevertheless, it’s a nice touch and could work well for that final bit of hand finishing.